Shipping and Taxes

 Shipping & Taxes to the US

-- All orders to the US are shipped with USPS and include with tracking and insurance.
+- All orders to the US are shipped with USPS and include tracking and insurance.

 - The average shipping time to the US is 1-2 weeks.
 Shipping times are estimates only.